Oshgnacknak/Crosstable/README.md

 # Crosstable

-This is a simble web-app for Turnament-Crosstables, for example in chess roundturnaments (each vs each).
+This is a simple web-app for tournament-crosstables, for example in chess round tournament (each vs each).